Rexios80/puby/README.md

 Run pub commands for all sub projects in the current directory recursively

 ## Features
-Supports all pub commands for both dart and flutter
+- Supports all pub commands
+- Determines if a project uses dart or flutter automatically

 ## Use as an executable